 Wait, or was it his great-grandfather, Winnie?

-Anyway, the thing is ― time is relative.
+Anyway, the thing is ― the time is relative.

 Consider the animal kingdom, female Dolania americana mayflies go through their entire life cycle in less than five minutes – and somehow still manage to find a mate, consummate the relationship and lay eggs during that time.